Career Center

 mjones@campbell.edu

-In the Career Center, Peacock serves both employers and students with recruiting efforts, including on-campus interviews, resume collects and job fairs.
-She maintains job postings for current law students and alumni through the job posting board, Symplicity.
-Her work also includes coordinating fall, spring and summer externship postings for students and maintaining relationships with externship host sites.
-In addition to her role as Recruiting Coordinator, Peacock is the office manager for Suite 101, which includes the Career Center, Director of Development and Director of Communications and Marketing.
+In the Career Center, Jones serves both employers and students with recruiting efforts, including on-campus interviews, resume collects and job fairs.
+He maintains job postings for current law students and alumni through the job posting board, Symplicity.
+His work also includes coordinating fall, spring and summer externship postings for students and maintaining relationships with externship host sites.
+In addition to his role as Recruiting Coordinator, Jones serves as the office manager for the Career and Professional Development suite.